Argonne-National-Laboratory/APPROD/README.md

 	*                srch         press          temp         squal 1000201           0.0    1.013529e5          {AT}           0.0

-...would become, based on the value for Scenario 501 in the sample "input deck" attached:
+...would become, based on the value for Scenario 501 in the sample "input deck" attached (note how it affects the spacing of the following `0.0`):

 	*                srch         press          temp         squal 1000201           0.0    1.013529e5          247.87           0.0